+Cars are the primary way people in Essex County get to work, with 80% relying on them, higher than the 75% that do throughout Massachusetts.
 If one needs a job to earn the money to get a car, but needs a car to get the education needed for a job, poverty can become a vicious cycle.
 Access to public transportation that can reliably move people to economic and educational opportunities may be one way to break that cycle.

 In addition, transportation difficulties affect other aspects of quality of life – making it harder to get health care and other types of services, participate in civic activities and community events, and take advantage of the open spaces that help make Essex County a great place to live.
 Solving the county’s transportation dilemma could be a high-impact community improvement strategy.